santhoshmeda/iot-310/week1/README.md

 ![Example Homework](assets/homework1-example.png)

-- Send a different payload, on a different channel from the RPi examples we recapped.
-Show via logs or screenshot.
+- Setup a different MQTT topic to send/receive data from.
+Have the RPi send SenseHAT data to this new topic and have your Electron application use the new topic to recieve the data.